Oriel College Boat Club

 Oriel College Boat Club (OCBC) is the rowing club of Oriel College, Oxford.
-Rowing at Oriel is carried out from the college's own boat-house across Christ Church Meadow, on Boat House Island.
+Rowing at Oriel is carried out from the college's own boathouse across Christ Church Meadow, on Boat House Island.

-Oriel has had three general periods, all with occasional interruptions, in which it has been the foremost college as measured by its most senior men's eight in rowing, as competed at in the two intercollegiate bumps races: Torpids and Eights Week (Summer Eights).
-These are the early 1840s, the 1933 to 1936 period and 1976 to date.
-It thus holds the most such wins (headships) of any college.
-The club's women's eight has also twice won ahead of all other colleges since the admission to women to the college – 1986.
+Oriel is the most successful rowing college in Oxford, having won the most men's 1st VIII headships of any college at the two intercollegiate bumps races: Torpids and Eights Week (Summer Eights).
+Since 1976, Oriel has enjoyed a particular period of dominance in these events.
+The club's women's 1st VIII has also won two Torpids headship since the admission to women to the college in 1985.

 Racing

 In men's rowing at short races, bumps, this is the most successful Oxford college boat club.
-As of 2020, Oriel holds 37 Torpids Headships, by a large margin, the most of any college and 33 Summer Eights Headships.
+As of 2020, Oriel holds 37 Torpids Headships, by a large margin the most of any college, and 33 Summer Eights Headships.

 From 1972 to 1998 Oriel's Men's First Boat was undefeated in Torpids, the longest run of any college by far.
 In 2006 Oriel claimed the first ever double headship in Torpids, rowing over as Head of the River in both the men's and women's first divisions.
 In 2018 Oriel repeated this victory with their second double headship.
-It is the only college to possess a double headship in Torpids.
+It is the only college to have achieved a double headship in Torpids.